-Economic growth has averaged 4% per year, with Morocco currently ranked as the 6th largest economy in Africa by GDP.
-The service sector represents 56.3% of GDP, with industry and agriculture constituting 29.2% and 14.5% respectively.
+Economic growth has averaged around 4% per year, with Morocco ranking as the 6th largest economy in Africa in terms of GDP.
+The service sector represents 56.3% of GDP, with industry and agriculture constituting 29.2% and 14.5%, respectively.
 In recent years, the sectors of telecommunication, textiles, tourism and information technology have recorded the highest growth rates.
 Nearly 40% of the labour force is employed in agriculture.

-Morocco is ranked 69th in the World Bank’s Ease of Doing Business 2018 report, with FDI inflows amounting to USD 2,651 million in 2017 (UNCTAD World Investment Report 2018), of which 19.9 % were in the manufacturing sector.
+Morocco ranks 69th in the World Bank’s Ease of Doing Business 2018 report, with FDI inflows amounting to USD 2,651 million in 2017 (UNCTAD World Investment Report 2018), of which 19.9 % were in the manufacturing sector.

 A unique opportunity to boost the economy